Farama-Foundation/PettingZoo/docs/dev_docs.md

 # agent_selection will be "agent_1"
 for i in range(100):
     agent_selection = selector.next()
-    # will select "agent_2, agent_3, agent_1, agent_2, agent_3, ..."
+    # will select "agent_2", "agent_3", "agent_1", "agent_2", "agent_3", ..."
 ```

-### Depreciated Module
+### Deprecated Module

-The DepreciatedModule is used in PettingZoo to help guide the user away from old obsolete environment versions and to new ones.
-If you wish to create a similar versioning system, this may be helfpul.
+The DeprecatedModule is used in PettingZoo to help guide the user away from old obsolete environment versions and toward new ones.
+If you wish to create a similar versioning system, this may be helpful.

 For example, when the user tries to import the `prospector_v0` environment, they import the following variable (defined in `pettingzoo/butterfly/__init__.py`):
 ```
-from pettingzoo.utils.depreciated_module import DepreciatedModule prospector_v0 = DepreciatedModule("prospector", "v0", "v3")
+from pettingzoo.utils.deprecated_module import DeprecatedModule prospector_v0 = DeprecatedModule("prospector", "v0", "v3")
 ```
-This declaration tells the user that `prospector_v0` is depreciated and `prospector_v3` should be used instead.
+This declaration tells the user that `prospector_v0` is deprecated and `prospector_v3` should be used instead.
 In particular, it gives the following error:
 ```
 from pettingzoo.butterfly import prospector_v0
 prospector_v0.env()
-# pettingzoo.utils.depreciated_module.DeprecatedEnv: prospector_v0 is now depreciated, use prospector_v3 instead
+# pettingzoo.utils.deprecated_module.DeprecatedEnv: prospector_v0 is now deprecated, use prospector_v3 instead
 ```

 ## Tests

-PettingZoo has a number of tests which it puts environments through.
+PettingZoo has a number of compliance tests for environments through.
 If you are adding a new environment, we encourage you to run these tests on your own environment.

 ### API test